Northwest Florida Beaches International Airport: Terminal

 The new airport has a much larger terminal, designed by HNTB, compared to the terminal at the previous airport.
 The terminal, 105,000 sq. feet, has seven gates.
 Gates 1–5 have jet bridges, while Gates 6 and 7 are on ramp level for regional aircraft.
 The airport has a US Customs and Border Protection inspection facility for arriving international flights.
 No international Airline flight has ever departed or arrived at KECP.
 It was anticipated that the new terminal building will be the first airport terminal to attain a LEED rating for being a green building as well.
 As of June 2024, it has yet to receive this.
 A new terminal building at Appleton International Airport has since become the first LEED-rated terminal building in the world.

 As of 2023, the airport has a $14.7 million renovation in the works to pave an overflow parking lot, build out the terminal, and expand the baggage area.

+In 2026, the airport started construction on a new 80,000 terminal expansion that will include three new gates; six airline baggage offices; additional baggage claim carousels; and more.
+Additional upgrades will be made to the roads leading into and out of the airport as well as the rental car return.